Phamily97/DE_data_engineering/README.md

   1. Simple ingestion pipeline for mock data
   2. Trigger to capture changes in postgreSQL table and logging it into an audit table
   3. ETL for moving audit data to MySQL instance
-  4. Function/Stored procedure to get data out of MySQL as JSON   <----Currently here
+  4. Function/Stored procedure to get data out of MySQL as JSON
   5. FastAPI to fetch data from audit table

 Use Case: